Simulation of Fermionic circuits using Majorana Propagation

 The imaginary unit $\mathrm i$ is included to ensure that $ M_{\vec{b}}$ is Hermitian\footnote{The $\mathrm i$ is necessary whenever inverting the product sequence involves an odd number of permutations.
 That is, the value of $r_{\vec{b}}$ depends on the length $w = \norm{\vec{b}}_1$ of the monomial.
 As shown in Appendix~\ref{app:prelims}, if either $w$ or $w - 1$ is a multiple of 4, $r = 0$.
 Otherwise, $r = 1$.}.
 The $4^N$ operators $\{ M_{\vec{b}} \}_{\vec{b}}$ form a basis of the space of linear operators in the Hilbert space, thus any operator can be uniquely decomposed as a linear combination of them.
 We will refer to these operators as \textit{Majorana monomials}.
 The length of a Majorana monomial, defined as the 1-norm of vector $\vec{b}$, $\norm{\vec{b}}_1 = \sum_{i = 1}^{2N} b_i$, will play a crucial role in this work.
 We will use the shorthand $w$-monomial to refer to length-$w$ Majorana monomials.

 Majorana monomials share some algebraic similarities with Pauli strings: They are traceless (except for the length-0 monomial, i.e., the identity operator).
 Any two of them either commute or anti-commute, and they square up to identity $M_{\vec{b}}^2 = \mathbb{I}$.
 However, unlike Pauli strings, they are not decomposable as a tensor product of $N$ single-mode operators, as Majorana operators are non-local.
 In fact, under fermion-to-qubit transformations, Majorana monomials are generally mapped to non-local Pauli strings~\cite{miller2023bonsai}, with Pauli weights spanning a wide range, even for fixed Majorana monomial length.
-This hinders the implementation of PP for Fermionic systems, as Pauli weight does not capture typical operator dynamics.
+It follows that previous guarantees for PP with weight truncation do not apply to Fermionic systems, as Pauli weight does not capture typical operator dynamics.

-\section{Majorana monomial propagation}
+\paragraph*{Majorana monomial propagation.}

 We consider the task of simulating expectation values of observables.
 That is, we want to compute

 given a unitary Fermionic circuit $U(\vec{\theta})$, an initial state $\varrho$, and an observable $H$.
 The initial state is typically a Fock basis state, $\varrho = \ketbra{n_1 n_2 \dots n_{N}}{n_1 n_2 \dots n_{N}}$.
 We further suppose the Fermionic circuit,